-THIS DEVELOPMENT AGREEMENT (this "Agreement" or this "Development Agreement") is made and entered in the County of Stanislaus on this \\ day of \\\\\\, 2019, by and between Stanislaus County, a body corporate and a political subdivision of the State of California (hereafter "County") and Valiplug, Inc., a California Corporation (hereafter "Permittee") pursuant to the authority of §§ 65864 et seq., of the California Government Code and Stanislaus County Code, Title 22.
+THIS DEVELOPMENT AGREEMENT (this "Agreement" or this "Development Agreement") is made and entered in the County of Stanislaus on this day of , 2019, by and between Stanislaus County, a body corporate and a political subdivision of the State of California (hereafter "County") and MDS Business Services, LLC., a limited liability company (hereafter "Permittee") pursuant to the authority of §§ 65864 et seq., of the California Government Code and Stanislaus County Code, Title 22.
 County and Permittee are, from time-to-time, individually referred to in this Agreement as a "Party," and are collectively referred to as "Parties."